satishmarathe/energy-app-ui/README.md

 ]

 #3.4
+CHALLENGE / TROUBLE / TODO :
 Now the next challenge we are facing is defining the appropriate data types in swagger.
-CHALLENGE / TROUBLE : what should the data types be used for 'Date' , 'Days' , 'Amount' , 'Comments' NOTE : we realised later that yes this is a design challenge but it will be more in server side code as well as client side java script code.
+CHALLENGE / TROUBLE / TODO : what should the data types be used for 'Date' , 'Days' , 'Amount' , 'Comments' NOTE : we realised later that yes this is a design challenge but it will be more in server side code as well as client side java script code.
 The present challenge is in swagger spec.